 For all analyses, pertaining to the SPN we implemented an alpha level of 0.02.
 For the crucial Hypothesis 2, overall alpha is also 0.02, but this was adjusted at each look according to the Pocock-like correction factor.
 We will conduct the first analysis at N=48.
 If the one-sided one-sample t tests used to test Hypothesis 2 in the Regularity task do not reach significance, we planned to increase sample size to 96 and then 120.
 The sequential analysis was yoked to the outcome of the cost in the Regularity task and not depend on the outcomes of other analyses.
 As explained in Karakashevska et al. (2025), individual participant SPNs are often normally distributed across participants.
 We did expect a slight skew when participants attend to regularity, however, this is rarely significant by Shapiro-Wilk tests (Makin et al., 2022) and was not significant in this study as well (smallest p =0.056).
 We therefore used parametric statistics for all planned analyses pertaining to the SPN.

 Results

-Behavioural data results

-Participants correctly discriminated light from dark dots on most trials in all conditions (Figure 10, top panel).
-Two participants fell short of the 80% criterion in the Luminance task, and they were replaced.
-There was a significant difference across conditions, with a non-parametric Friedman’s Test (2(3) = 84.59, p < .001, Kendall’s W = .587, Figure 8).
-Bonferroni-corrected Conover’s post hoc comparisons found that all pairwise differences were significant (p < 0.001) except Regularity task Frontoparallel vs. Regularity task Perspective (p = 0.421, Figure 8B).
-The difference between conditions was small in absolute terms, with means ranging from 89.98 to 97.92% correct.